k-samuel/faceted-search/README.md

 // get request params and create search filters
 $filters = [
     new ValueFilter('color', ['black']),
+    // Also you can exclude records with specific values using ExcludeValueFilter / ExcludeRangeFilter new ExcludeValueFilter('type', ['used']),
     // RangeFilter example for numeric property ranges (min - max) new RangeFilter('size', ['min'=>36, 'max'=>40])
 ];